-ADDRESSES: Letters-of-Intent should be submitted electronically as an email attachment (not pdf) to scidac-2\lab@mics.doe.gov.
-Please use the phrase "SciDAC Science Application- PI\Lastname-Institution" or "SciDAC Enabling Technology-PI\Lastname-Institution" in the subject line (where PI\Lastname is the surname of the lead PI and Institution is the lead institution).
+ADDRESSES: Letters-of-Intent should be submitted electronically as an email attachment (not pdf) to scidac-2@mics.doe.gov.
+Please use the phrase "SciDAC Science Application-PI_Lastname-Institution" or "SciDAC Enabling Technology-PI_Lastname-Institution" in the subject line (where PI Lastname is the surname of the lead PI and Institution is the lead institution).
 A copy to the appropriate POC is also encouraged.

-Peer-reviewable Field Work Proposals submitted to the Office of Science must be submitted electronically as a pdf file by March 6, 2006 to be considered for award.
-The email submission to scidac-2\lab@mics.doe.gov should use the phrase "SciDAC Science Application" or "SciDAC Enabling Technology," as appropriate, in the subject line.
+Applications submitted to the Office of Science must be submitted electronically through Grants.Gov by March 6, 2006, to be considered for award.
+In addition, a copy of the full application should also be submitted electronically as a single pdf file to scidac-2@mics.doe.gov.
+The email should use the phrase "SciDAC Science Application" or "SciDAC Enabling Technology," as appropriate, in the subject line.